gsudre/lab_notes/022-ML_results_summary.md

 ![](images/2018-11-27-16-32-58.png)

-Each pair of consecutive bar in the plots show a data domain and its corresponding results using random data.
-By random data, it's just data generated from a uniform distribution using the feature-specific max and min as boundaries.
+Each pair of consecutive bars in the plots show a data domain and its corresponding results using random data.
+By random data, it's just data generated from a uniform distribution using feature-specific max and min as boundaries.
 That was just a benchmark to check against overfitting, especially when using some of the more complex algorithms.

-I'm not sure how familiar you are with the types of data we're using, but here's a quick legend including the total N in each dataset (NVs + ADHDs), and variables:
+I'm not sure how familiar you are with the types of data we're using, but here's a quick legend including the total N in each dataset for persistent vs remission, then (NVs + ADHDs), and the number of variables:

 * adhd200_10042018: Variables used in the ADHD-200 challenge (Sex, age, Handedness, IQ): N=219 (380); M=4
 * aparc_pcorr_pearson_n215_11152018: rsFMRI: N=118 (215); M=2278